Master essential terminology with our comprehensive glossary guide

 Provision is a financial allocation set aside for expected future expenses or liabilities.

-Quality Assurance is a systematic process that prevents defects and ensures products meet specified standards.
+A systematic process that prevents defects and ensures products meet specified standards.

 Questionnaire is a structured data collection instrument containing standardized questions.